-The AD5678 contains four separate modes of operation.
-Command 0100 is reserved for the Power-Down function.
+The AD5666 contains four separate modes of operation.
+Command 100 is reserved for the Power-Down function.
 See Table 1.
-These modes are software-programmable by setting two bits (DB9 and DB8) in the control register.
-Table 5 shows how the state of the bits corresponds to the mode of operation of the device.
-Any or all DACs, (DacH to DacA) may be powered down to the selected mode by setting the corresponding 8 bits (DB7 to DB0) to a "1".
+These modes are software-programmable by setting two bits (DB19 and DB18) in the control register.
+Table 3 shows how the state of the bits corresponds to the mode of operation of the device.
+Any or all DACs, (DacD to DacA) may be powered down to the selected mode by setting the corresponding 4 bits (DB7,6,1,0) to a "1".
 See Table 6 for contents of the Input Shift Register during power down/up operation.

-When both bits are set to 0, the part works normally with its normal power consumption of $250 \,\mu$ A at 5 V. However, for the three powerdown modes, the supply current falls to 200 nA at 5 V (50 nA at 3 V).
+When both bits are set to 0, the part works normally with its normal power consumption of 250 μ A at 5 V. However, for the three power-down modes, the supply current falls to 200 nA at 5 V (50 nA at 3 V).
 Not only does the supply current fall but the output stage is also internally switched from the output of the amplifier to a resistor network of known values.
 This has the advantage that the output impedance of the part is known while the part is in power-down mode.
 There are three different options.
 The output is connected internally to GND through a 1 k Ω resistor, a 100 k Ω resistor or it is left open-circuited (Three-State).
 The output stage is illustrated in figure 24.

-The bias generator of selected DAC(s), the output amplifier, the resistor string and other associated linear circuitry are all shut down when the power-down mode is activated.
+The bias generator, the output amplifier, the resistor string and other associated linear circuitry are all shut down when the power-down mode is activated.
 However, the contents of the DAC register are unaffected when in power-down.
-The time to exit power-down is typically (2.5 μ s for V{DD} = 5 V and 5 μ s for V{DD} = 3 V).
+The time to exit power-down is typically (2.5 μ s for $V{DD} = 5$ V and 5 μ s for $V{DD} = 3$ V)???.
 See Figure 20 for a plot.